WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### Who did you help this week?

 * BSc student re neuropsychology project
+  * KW: How time passes!!
+Wild!

 #### Who helped you this week?

 * EK mentoring: how to make a correction in the Turing Way and how to add a new subchapter
+  * KW: WOOOOO! 🚀🌟

 #### What did you achieve?

 * Added [subchapter to Project Design in the Turing Way](https://github.com/alan-turing-institute/the-turing-way/pull/2076)
+  * KW: Fantastic - well done!
+    * I've shared with the DECOVID Engage at Turing students, lets see if they have time to give it a read.
+    * If you can also ping Ed in the issue that would be really helpful.
 * Accepted for mentorship programme at ICE conference
+  * KW: Great stuff - congratulations!
 * Continued retrieving additional clinical factors
 * Re-ran MSc paper analyses